bigarobas/plugincc/README.md

 - minimize code duplication in both contexts (JS / JSX)
 - ease communication between both contexts (JS / JSX)
 - bring independent tools as well as a full framework and workflow based on those tools.
-- no dependencies (except CEP - Creative Cloud Extension SDK libs of course)
+- no dependencies (except JSON and of course CEP)

 To have a better understanding of what is at stake here I recommand you to read this wiki page about "mixed contexts" :
 [Mixed context in Adobe CC extensions with CEP](https://github.com/bigarobas/plugincc/wiki/Mixed-context-in-Adobe-CC-extensions-with-CEP)